 An undergraduate major in sociology is excellent preparation for those anticipating graduate study in law, social welfare, business administration, journalism, and many of the technical and scientific fields.
 In addition, many students have enjoyed the benefits of major-minor combinations between sociology and these other related fields.

-The Sociology Major.
 The major is for students seeking a broad academic background in sociology.
 Those who want a general liberal arts education in the social sciences or those anticipating graduate study in one of the social sciences usually choose it.

-Academic Advisement.
 A student planning to major or minor in sociology should consult the College of Liberal Arts advising office as early as possible.
 Subsequently the student will visit a college advisor each semester until all major requirements have been completed.

 To graduate with a major in sociology the student must meet all the University Core Curriculum requirements and the requirements of the College of Liberal Arts.
 The major requires thirty-six hours of course work.
 Four courses are required: SOC 108, SOC 301, SOC 308 and SOC 312.
 A capstone course during the senior year, SOC 497 or SOC 498, which requires prior consent of instructor, is also required.
 Each student must also take two additional 400-level courses in sociology.
 These requirements are summarized below.

-Transfer Students.
 Credits for some sociology courses taken at community colleges are transferable.
 Students should have their sociology credits evaluated by the department’s director of undergraduate studies at the earliest opportunity.
 At least 20 hours of sociology credit must be earned at Southern Illinois University Carbondale.
 The two 400-level courses must be taken at a senior level institution and SOC 497 or SOC 498 must be taken at Southern Illinois University Carbondale.

-Bachelor of Arts (BA) Degree in Sociology Requirements
+Bachelor of Arts (B.A.) in Sociology Degree Requirements

 |Degree Requirements||Credit Hours|